AliEmad2002/COTS_OS/README.md

   * Push buttons.

 # Important notes:
-  * Priority of HAL drivers **must** be higher than other non-hard real time tasks.
+  * Priority of HAL drivers **must** be higher than or equal to other non-hard real time tasks.
 Also, hard real time tasks **must** not be ready/running all the time.
-Otherwise, HAL drivers will not work properly.
+Otherwise, HAL drivers will not work properly. (in other words, HAL_OS drivers are of "normal priority")